flexera-public/rsc/README.md

 ------- --------------------------------- --------
 show    /api/clouds/:cloud_id/volumes/:id Volume
 ```
-Parameters use url form encoding to represent nested data structures used in request bodies.
+Parameters use URL form encoding to represent nested data structures used in request bodies.
 For example
 using the RightScale CM API 1.5 the command line to create a volume is:
 ```
 $ rsc --pp --fetch cm15 create /api/clouds/1/volumes \